Resource Hub

 Commercial General Liability insurance (CGL) protects your business assets from bodily injury and property damage claims as they relate to claims of negligence made by a third party.
 It is not intended to cover the financial loss of a third party.
 The industry-standard ISO General Liability Form also excludes such losses in its base format.
 While some very basic sublimited coverage might be offered for additional premium, payment of such loss can erode CGL limits and coverage is also typically subject to a deductible.

 Think about it this way – you want the right tool to do the job – well, as respects Network Security and Privacy Liability, most CGL policies provide as much protection from the elements as a mosquito net would in a rainstorm.
 You may stay dry for a little while, but it’s not going to cover you for the long-run in the way you need it to.
 Whereas, a dedicated policy is a true shelter from the storm.
+Our article on defining cyber insurance covers more of the basics and differences between this policy and general liability.

 Myth #5: